-- A copy of this parking policy can be obtained online at www.NOC.edu/Student-affairs. - Vehicles found parking without displaying the appropriate parking permit will be cited. - Parking is on a first come, first served basis. - The issuance of a parking permit is merely authorization to park if space is available. - The responsibility for finding a legal parking space rests with the vehicle operator. - Lack of space in a particular lot is not a valid excuse for violating parking regulations. - The operator must park only in those spaces or areas allocated and designated for the type of permit displayed on their vehicle.

-- If there is no sign at entry to the lot, parking is multipurpose. - Persons may not double-park or park vehicles in a position that prevents adjacent vehicles from entering or exiting their legal parking spaces.
-Back/pull through parking is prohibited in the areas where one-way drive or angle parking exits exists. - The owner-of-record or the individual registering a vehicle with the College is responsible for all College parking citations issued against that vehicle no matter the identity of the driver at the time of the violation. - Any vehicle parked in a fire lane, red zone, driveway, travel lane or any other area not specifically marked as a legal parking space will be subject to citation and may be impounded. - "Maintenance/Service" and "Loading" zones are enforced 24 hours a day and are painted yellow.
+- A copy of this parking policy can be obtained online at www.NOC.edu/Student-affairs. - Vehicles found parking without displaying the appropriate parking permit will be cited. - Parking is on a first come, first served basis. - The issuance of a parking permit is merely authorization to park if space is available. - The responsibility for finding a legal parking space rests with the vehicle operator. - Lack of space in a particular lot is not a valid excuse for violating parking regulations. - The operator must park only in those spaces or areas allocated and designated for the type of permit displayed on their vehicle. - If there is no sign at entry to the lot, parking is multipurpose. - Persons may not double-park or park vehicles in a position that prevents adjacent vehicles from entering or exiting their legal parking spaces - The owner-of-record or the individual registering a vehicle with the College is responsible for all College parking citations issued against that vehicle no matter the identity of the driver at the time of the violation. - Any vehicle parked in a fire lane, red zone, driveway, travel lane or any other area not specifically marked as a legal parking space will be subject to citation and may be impounded. - "Maintenance/Service" and "Loading" zones are enforced 24 hours a day and are painted yellow.